sudexp/wordpress-tutorial/README.md

 *Pages --> Main Page --> General information --> Youtube = Youtube --> Update*

 #### Our team
-We will also create a possibility to replace the team image through the dashboard:
+Also create a possibility to replace the team image through the dashboard:

 *Custom Fields --> Add New --> Add Title = Our team --> Location --> Show this field group if = Page --> is equal to + Main Page --> Add Field --> Field Label = Team Image --> Field Name = team_image --> Field Type = Image --> Required? = Yes --> Return Format = Image Array --> Preview Size = Full Size --> Publish*

 Replace *img class="specialists__img"* with the next one: